sachinmsahrma/Ant-Media-Docs/docs/Create-Deploy-In-Azure.rst

 .. figure:: https://antmedia.io/wp-content/uploads/2019/03/tags-in-azure-marketplace.jpg
    :alt: Tags Config section in Azure Marketplace Virtual Machine

-Tags are name/value pairs that enable you to categorize resources and view consolidated billing by applying the same tag to multiple resources and resource groups
+Tags are name/value pairs that enable you to categorize resources and view consolidated billing by applying the same tag to multiple resources and resource groups.

 Part 7 – “Review + Create” in Create Virtual Machine
 ^^^^^^^^^^^^^^^^^^^^^